Mission Driven Priorities

-5.1.3 Cost Effectiveness: Determine how efficient the delivery of member services and programs—including annual meeting, interim meeting, ALFP, ARFP, institutes--are in terms of costs related to human and fiscal resources.
+5.1.3 Cost Effectiveness: Periodically determine how efficient the delivery of member services and programs—including annual meeting, interim meeting, ALFP, Catalyst, institutes—are in terms of costs related to human and fiscal resources.

 Strategic Priority 6: Financial Sustainability (Ramamurthy/Zgarrick)

-AACP will consistently maintain a strong financial performance and internal controls.
+AACP will consistently maintain strong financial performance and internal controls.

 6.1.1 Identify New Programs/Services: Identify new net revenue producing programs and services.

 6.1.2 Financial Management: Manage revenue and expenses to produce a budget with a minimum of 1 percent net revenue beginning in FY18.

 6.1.3 Annual Financial Results: Produce audited financial statements consistently that demonstrate strong internal controls and no material weaknesses.

 6.2 AACP Reserves: Operating stability is secured by maintaining four to six months of operating reserves.